fomightez/Jupyter-RISE-R/README.md

 This repo is designed as a guide for making repositories where both Jupyter-RISE and an R kernel work.
 Copy it as a template using the `Use this template` button and add in your own content.
 Don't forget to edit the code for the badges to point at your repository.

+The default **notebook cells not optimized for a slideshow presentation at this time**.
+Specifically, the current visuals are not formatted to fit the slide.
+This is just a strarting point for now.

 -----